 Play is voluntary engagement in self motivated activities that are normally associated with pleasure and enjoyment.
 Play may consist of amusing, pretend or imaginary, constructive, interpersonal (play with others) or intrapersonal (solitary play) interactions.
 It is the way that children learn about the environment, their bodies, and their place in the world around them.

-- Have few friends or has difficulty making friends.
+- Have few friends or have difficulty making friends

-- Enjoy playing alone and prefers others not to be involved.
+- Enjoy playing alone and prefer others not to be involved

 - Engage in limited or very repetitive activities

 - Avoid eye contact

 - Be unable to initiate play themselves- instead they are reliant upon others to set up play for them

 Contact AIM Therapy on 6150 8339 or email@example.com if you would like to book an assessment with one of our speech pathologists.